PacktPublishing/Learning-Spring-Boot-3.0-Third-Edition/README.md

 * Page 65, Note box:  **EndsWith puts the wildcard at the end** _should be_ **EndsWith puts the wildcard at the beginning**

 ## Get to Know the Author
-**Greg L. Turnquist** works on the Spring team at VMware.
-He is the project lead for Spring Data JPA and has committed to multiple projects including Spring Boot, Spring Security, R2DBC, Spring HATEOAS, and more.
-He has written the Hacking with Spring Boot series as well as Packt's best-selling title, Learning Spring Boot 2.0 2nd Edition.
+**Greg L. Turnquist** is a senior staff technical content engineer at Cockroach Labs and was a former developer on the Spring team.
+He was the project lead for Spring Data JPA and has committed to multiple projects including Spring Boot, Spring Security, R2DBC, Spring HATEOAS, and more.
+He has written the _Hacking with Spring Boot_ series as well as Packt's best-selling title, _Learning Spring Boot 2.0 2nd Edition_.
 He co-founded the Nashville Java User Group in 2010 and hasn't met a Java app (yet) that he doesn't like.

 He completed his master's degree in computer engineering at Auburn University and lives in the United States with his family.

-Be sure to check out his YouTube channel, Spring Boot Learning, where you learn about Spring Boot and have fun doing it at youtube.com/@springbootlearning
+Be sure to check out his YouTube channel, [Pro Coder](youtube.com/@ProCoderIO), where you learn to become a savvy pro!

 ### Download a free PDF